-Even though there’s meat in Lasagna, we wouldn’t recommend a full-bodied and high tannin Merlot or alternative red like a Cabernet Sauvignon or Super Tuscan.
+Even though there’s meat in Lasagna, we wouldn’t recommend a full-bodied and high tannin Merlot or alternative red like a Cabernet Sauvignon.
 The pairing will not hold up against the acidity of tomato paste, making everything tasting like tinfoil.

 White Wine and Lasagna

 For white wine, look for dry whites, like Pinot Grigio, Sauvignon Blanc, and Riesling to pair up nicely with your Lasagna.
 Sauvignon Blanc is exceptional with vegetarian Lasagna where grilled veggies are used instead of ground beef.
 Sauvignon Blanc is also amazing with Lasagna that may feature goat cheese.